bakgaard/Stories/AdrexTheEngineer/TheMeeting.md

 Locating my beloved daughter takes no time and finding a place to get to her takes only slightly longer."

 Percival's voice became even colder and almost a whisper, as he continued:
-"And when the first thing I see, emerging from the portal, is a dragonborn lying over my Vesper, claws out, ready to strike, praying to Tiamat, then it was only because I was dead set I could restrain you before you stroke, that I didn't shoot you dead on the spot."
+"And when the first thing I see, emerging from the portal, is a dragonborn lying over my dear Vesper, claws out, ready to strike, praying to Tiamat, then it was only because I was dead set I could restrain you before you stroke, that I didn't shoot you dead on the spot."

 He twisted his fingers slightly, and the iron bands slowly started to tighten harder, squeezing Adrex to a painful state, to which Adrex started to groan in pain:
 "I...
 I didn't... pray to... "